Osiris-Team/Osiris-Team/dev_contract.md

   1. When the Client or a Third-Party created or owns the repository:
      - The Developer must submit the task as a separate Merge Request (MR) to the Client’s upstream repository (or fork), using a descriptive branch name and meaningful commit messages.
+     - For simplicity the Developer might also ask for permission to instead create a single MR containing multiple tasks.
      - Alternatively, if the Client uses an upstream public repository owned by another party, the Developer may submit a separate MR to the upstream repository, with the Client copied or tagged.

   2. When the Developer created or owns the repository: